Key takeaways:

 READ MORE: What business insurance do I need?

-8. Follow up with the client
+9. Follow up with the client

 After submitting your bid, don’t forget to follow up.
-Sending a follow-up email can be the difference between landing or losing the job.
+Sending a follow-up email can be the difference between landing and losing the job.
 It re-engages the client and helps you become top of mind again.

 Use your follow-up email to address any questions or concerns the potential client may have.
 For example, a client might ask how you handle unexpected heavy snowfall.
 Or what measures you take to avoid damage to their property.

 If the client is interested in moving forward, they might want to negotiate.
 This could involve adjusting your pricing or adding services.
 Be prepared to find a middle ground that works for both parties.
-For example, if the client wants a lower price, you could negotiate by offering fewer services, like skipping salting or reducing the number of site visits.

 Not sure what to say?
 Try this email template: